Jay0494/Elijah_Okpako_Data_analyst_portfolio/README.md

 - **Coffee shop project**
   This project analyzes sales data for an American coffee shop, examining coffee brand preferences, sales trends, demand patterns, and payment methods.
 The goal is to understand customer behavior, optimize inventory, and enhance sales strategies.
 - **Customer churn insights with SQL - Chinook Database**: In this project, I analyzed customer churn using the Chinook database, aiming to uncover key factors influencing customer retention and to develop strategies to improve it.
 The Chinook database provided a realistic and robust dataset for exploring customer behavior and churn patterns.
+-  **Superstore Sales Project Using PowerBi**
+   This project dives into sales data of a fictional superstore to uncover the performanace of the business.
+The goal is to be able to uncover hidden treasures that can lead to increase productivity of the business.
 - **HR project with Python and SQL**
    This project analyzes the employee data for the HR department of Lina retail store, a Fictional store.
 The goal is to reward employee performance.
 - **Customer churn with Powerbi**